getreu/tp-note/doc/source/tp-note--manpage.md

 [The Rust Book](https://doc.rust-lang.org/book/))
 ```

-When the clipboard content contains an hyperlink in Markdown format, the
+When analyzing the clipboard's content, _Tp-Note_ searches for hyperlinks in
+Markdown, ReStructuredText, Asciidoc and HTML format.
+When successful, the
-template will use the name of the first hyperlink as document title.
+content template uses the link text of the first hyperlink found as document
+title.

 ### The clipboard contains a string with a YAML header